 8.4.2.2 SEE for mini project

-Mini project work will be jointly evaluated by one internal and one external examiner appointed by the Chaiman BoE.
+Mini project work will be evaluated at the end of 6th semester jointly by one internal and one external examiner appointed by the Chaiman BoE.
 The break up of marks is shown in Table 8.6.